Nikolaj-KC/HYTEB/README.md

 Documentation
 -------------
 The goal is selv-documenting code in sphinx, so no manual will be available.
+The documentation is by default available in the html.

 Get started with HYTEB
 ----------------------